-Need recipe for toasted pumpkin seeds ideas?
-If you’ve ever wondered how to roast raw pumpkin seeds or how to prepare pumpkin seeds for eating, I think you’ll be surprised at what an easy recipe this is!
-Definitely add it it to your Halloween recipes or fall snacks for kids.
+Recipe for toasted pumpkin seeds ideas are fun fall snacks for kids!
+Wondering how to roast raw pumpkin seeds or how to prepare pumpkin seeds for eating?
+I think you’ll be surprised at how easy pumpkin seed roasting is!
+Definitely add these easy flavored roasted pumpkin seed recipes to your Halloween recipes, delicious snack for fall, or fun autumn kids activities!
+Get the full recipe for pumpkin seeds roasted with different seasonings you’ve never tried!

-If you’re looking for some good recipe ideas check out these four variations below on how to make homemade pumpkin seeds!
+If you’re looking for some good recipe ideas check out these four ways how to make homemade pumpkin seeds.

 - Fresh pumpkin seeds